nesevis/exhaust/docs/academic-influences.md

 - Reification of `map`/`bind` as `.transform` (see Section 2).
 - Offline CGS pipeline wrapping the online algorithm (see Section 5).
-- 21 reduction encoders in place of 3 passes, organised by a categorical framework (see Section 3).
+- 24 composable encoders in place of 3 passes, organised by a categorical framework (see Section 3).
 - Automatic combinatorial coverage via ChoiceTree analysis (see Section 4).

 ### Key files